 To make the most of the destinations in the Mackay region and reduce your driving time, I recommend changing accommodation every night during your weekend in Mackay.
 But you may find it inconvenient to pack and unpack every

 If you don’t mind driving and want to stay in only one hotel during your weekend and go for day trips from Mackay:

-Staying in the same hotel for all your nights means making two-day trips from Mackay to explore the region.
+Staying in the same hotel for all your nights means making two day trips from Mackay to explore the region.
 Distances aren’t that long, but you’d need to leave early to make it for sunrise.

 There are many accommodation options in Mackay.

 When we landed on Friday night, we spent one night at Alara Motor Inn* as they offered a fantastic deal and late check-in near the airport, with a private spa.
 I wouldn’t recommend staying there if you plan to hang around and sleep in as the noise from the planes is disturbing.
 But we were impressed by the size of the room and the quality of the bathroom for that budget.